PocketRelay/.github/manual/BUILDING.md

 ## Crates.io

-> NOTE This section is only for when the next stable release is published to crates.io until that happens attempting to install without specifiying the version flag (i.e. --version 0.1.2-alpha) will result in a broken hello world app installing instead

 If you have Rust installed you can automatically download, compile, and install the server using the following command

 ```shell